Healthy Candles to Burn: A Guide to Clean, Non-Toxic Candle Choices

 - Natural wax base — Soy, coconut, or beeswax for a slower, cleaner burn.

-- Cotton or wood wick — Free of metal cores or compounds and trimmed to ¼ inch before lighting.
+- Cotton or wood wick — Free of metal cores and trimmed to ¼ inch before lighting.

 - Clearly disclosed ingredients — When a candle brand says “what you see is what you burn,” you can trust it.